antmicro/topwrap/docs/source/description_files.md

 (description-files)=
 # Creating a design

-This chapter describes how to create a design in Topwrap, including an detailed overview of how Topwrap design files are structured.
+This chapter describes how to create a design in Topwrap, including a detailed overview of Topwrap design files are structured.

 (design-description)=
 ## Design description